DEdicated MONitor of EXoplanets and Transients (DEMONEXT)

 Scott Gaudi (PhD co-advisor)

-Richard Pogge (PhD co-advisor)
+Richard Pogge (PhD co-advisor, reboot project lead)

-Jason Eastman (technical advisor)
+Jason Eastman (technical advisor, Winer system)

 Jon Shover (instrument maker)